atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 };
 ```

-For the strip runtime it needs to be able to work with both transformation targets to ensure all sourced of Compiled transformed components will be extracted.
+For the strip runtime it needs to be able to work with both transformation targets to ensure all sourced of Compiled transformed components will be extracted, with configuration to turn on/off legacy/experimental extraction.

 ## Unresolved questions

 - What edge cases could arise with style extraction?
 - What performance characteristics (bundle size vs. runtime) are affected by this change?
-- This doesn't completely get rid of the need of module traversal (style declaration static evaluation) - is it possible to?
+- This doesn't completely get rid of the need of module traversal (for style declaration static evaluation) - is it possible to?